hoperyy/get-dependency-tree/README.md

         +   description

-            It's a callback when filtered in dependency is found (These dependencies are in the result).
+            It's a callback while `filtered in` dependency is found (These dependencies are in the result).

     +   `onFilteredOutDepFound: Function | Not Required`
         +   default